bhavya1006/Machine-Learning/README.md

 3) Reinforcement Learning
 </h2>
 <h3>
--> Reinforcement Learning is the learning which is independent of the taking any data.
-In this type of learning machine itself learn to generate the algorithms through intracting with the environment.
+-> Reinforcement Learning is the learning which is independent of  taking any data.
+In this type of learning machine itself learn to generate the algorithms through interacting with the environment.
 It grows rapidly and generate algorithms.

 </h3>
 </p>